 Introduction to the fundamental elements of the Anglo-American legal system and its common law origins.
 The scope of the course will include the application and operation of the legal system in the remedy of business disputes, the development and operation of the court system, and the regulation of American business and industry by the United States Government.
-Microsoft Word 2013 required for online course.
+Current version of Microsoft Word required for online course.

-MATH 0043L Foundations for College Algebra Plus Lab
+MATH 0043L Foundations for College Algebra Plus Lab no credit

-no credit
+Students who score below 18 on ACT, below 949 on SAT, or below 251 on Next Gen AccuPlacer QAS Test must enroll in this course.

-Students who score below 17 on ACT, below 949 on SAT, or below 67 on Accuplacer Math Test must enroll in this course.
 Students will simplify algebraic expressions, factor polynomials, solve and/or graph linear, quadratic, rational, radical equations as well as linear inequalities, and solve systems of equations.
 This course also covers applications of these topics.